budlabs/polify/README.md

 `--middleclick-prefix`|`-M` COMMAND
 COMMAND will get executed when PREFIX is middle-clicked

+`--scrollup-prefix`|`-U` COMMAND
+COMMAND will get executed when PREFIX is scrolled up.

+`--scrolldown-prefix`|`-D` COMMAND
+COMMAND will get executed when PREFIX is scrolled down.

 `--expire-time`|`-t` SECONDS
 If set module will get cleared after SECONDS